-Figure 2: Risk Management Organization within Munich Re and ERGO Group independence.
-The risk management function has full and unlimited access to information throughout the company.
+Figure 2: Risk Management Organization within Munich Re and ERGO Group

 In ERGO the risk management function is carried out by Risk Management division.
 The Head of Risk Management reports directly to the CFO.
 Reporting lines have been set up between the head of risk management function and ERGO Group CRO.